nuitrcs/rshiny/examples/readme.md

-120-goog-index example is copied from https://github.com/rstudio/shiny-examples.
+Examples are copied from https://github.com/rstudio/shiny-examples.